magland/dandi-notebook-gen/dandi_notebook_gen/instructions.md

 # Notebook Generation Instructions

 You are going to create a Jupytext notebook called `notebook.py` that will help researchers explore and analyze a Dandiset {{ DANDISET_ID }}.
 After you create the notebook, convert it to `notebook.ipynb` and execute the Jupyter notebook to make sure it runs without errors.
-If there are errors, you will need to fix them in the original `notebook.py` file, re-convert to a notebook, and re-run the notebook, repeating until it runs properly.
+If there are errors, you will need to fix them in the original `notebook.py` file, re-convert and re-run the notebook, repeating until it runs properly.

 The notebook should: